 Credit: Nesnad

 Gotokuji Temple, which is associated with the Hikone Clan, is located in this town.
 It is famous for its beckoning cat figurines.
-The shopping street in front of the station is one of the more modest among the many towns along the Odakyu line in Setagaya.
+The shopping street in front of the station is one of the more modest among the many towns along the Odakyu Line in Setagaya.
 The Tokyu Setagaya Line intersects with the station.

 Kyodo 経堂